ellakcy/docker-moodle/README.md

 ### Docker related

-Also in case of an arror that mentions:
+Also in case of an error that mentions:

 ```
 UnixHTTPConnectionPool(host='localhost', port=None): Read timed out. (read timeout=60)